 - interfering with judicial proceedings – ARS 13-2810.

 Per ARS 13-2002, forgery is the crime where people, with the intent to defraud, either:

 - falsely make, complete, or alter a written instrument,

 - offer a forged instrument.

-Note that people do not have to act with an intent to defraud to commit perjury.
+People do not have to act intending to defraud to commit perjury.
 They do, though, have to make a false statement while believing it to be true.

 4.2 Obstruction of justice – ARS 13-2409

 Per ARS 13-2409, obstruction of justice is the offense where people attempt to disrupt, delay, or prevent the communication of information regarding the commission of a crime to a police officer or prosecutor.

 Perjury is treated as a more severe offense in Arizona than obstruction of justice.
 A violation of ARS 13-2409 is a Class 5 felony punishable by up to two-and-a-half years in prison.

 4.3 Interfering with judicial proceedings – ARS 13-2810